lightly-io/team-awareness-training/README.md

 - Meditations by Marcus Aurelius.

 ## Tools
-I use [Thriver](http://www.thriver.io) to measure stress levels of the participants during the course.
+You can use [OfficeVibe](https://www.officevibe.com/) to measure stress levels of the participants during the course.
 It's helpful to do some A/B testing with another team that is not doing the course but with a similar situation.
-Thriver also includes guided meditations that the participants can use as homework.

 You can also set up a Slack channel for the course.
 The group can bounce ideas, give feedback, motivate each others and ask for help there.